 There are two types of Type layers:

-- Free text - defined by the point of origin.
-The text starts at that point and continues on a single line.
-Lines have to be broken manually (by hitting Enter).
+- Point text - defined by the point of origin.
+The text starts at that point and continues on a single line until the line break (Enter).

-- Constrained text - defined by the rectangle.
-Words are wrapped automatically into multiple lines to fill the rectangle.
+- Paragraph text - defined by the rectangle.
+Paragraphs are broken automatically into multiple lines to fill the rectangle.

 Creating a Type layer